ob-cheng/python-oop-quiz-game/README.md

 # Python Quiz Game

 A simple Python-based quiz game that tests your general knowledge with true/false questions.
+This project is created as a practice exercise for learning object-oriented programming (OOP) concepts.

 ## Features
 - Uses a question bank from predefined data.